Can You Think Yourself Healthy? The Power of Meditation

 So, if a guru were to tell you that “om” might be the healthiest sound you could utter—would you believe it??
 Well, it’s true.
 Of course, that is what a guru believes, right??
 Now, what if your doctor told you to sit, focus and be “mindful” every day?

 Would you believe that can trump typical western medicine for health and wellness in some circumstances?
 Well, it can.
 Participants in an 8-week mindfulness meditation class experienced structural brain changes including increased grey-matter density (aka good brain tissue) in a region of the brain known to be important to learning and memory.

-Also mindfulness practices increased activity in structures associated with self awareness, compassion an introspection.
-This study (January 30 issue Psychiatry Research: Neuroimaging) showed a structural change that could underlie health improvements.
+Also, mindfulness practices increased activity in structures associated with self-awareness, compassion, and introspection.
+This study showed a structural change that could underlie health improvements.
 It meant people were healthier because of meditation and not just the relaxation associated with meditation.
-Participants had brain MRI’s two weeks prior and 8 weeks (YES—just 8 weeks) after beginning a short two month mindfulness stress reduction program.
+Participants had brain MRI’s two weeks prior and 8 weeks (YES—just 8 weeks) after beginning a short two-month mindfulness stress reduction program.
 The meditation course included weekly meetings, guided meditation and audio meditations to do at home daily.